Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

 In particular, $\phi_1$ is injective.
 Using that the representation theory of $J$ is sufficiently independent of $q$, we then show in Corollary \ref{cor BK map injective} that $\tilde{\phi}$ is injective for any $q>1$.
-This is obviously equivalent to \begin{theorem}[Corollary \ref{cor BK map injective}] The map $\eta$ is injective for any $q>1$. \end{theorem} The following conjecture was first made by Kazhdan; we have strengthened it based on the results we obtain in the present paper while proving injectivity.
+This is obviously equivalent to \begin{theorem}[Corollary \ref{cor BK map injective}] The map $\eta$ is injective for any $q>1$. \end{theorem} A weaker form of the following Theorem, which is the main result of this paper, was conjectured by Kazhdan.